 All corporations in Ontario, including not-for-profits and charities, are currently governed by the Ontario Corporations Act (“OCA”).
 In 2017, however, the Ontario government amended the OCA and passed legislation so that not-for-profits and charities would be governed by a new act – the Ontario Not-for-Profit Corporations Act (“ONCA”).
-ONCA is expected to come into force in early 2020.
+ONCA is expected to come into force in 2021.

 What is ONCA?

 The Ontario Not-for-Profit Corporations Act (“ONCA”) updates the rules for not-for-profit corporations in Ontario.
 The Ontario government expects that ONCA will do the following:

 - clarify whether not-for-profits can earn a profit through commercial activities;

 - allow some corporations to use a review engagement, instead of an audit; and

 - enhance members’ rights.